Economic Slavery under the guise of American Capitalism

 If gold is so gosh-darn important, why are those survivalists and doomsayers selling all of it instead of keeping it for themselves?

 Don’t invest in heavy metals or junk.
-If you can buy a farm or survival gear, stored drinking water, alcohol, ammunition, etc. Those are better investments.
+If you can buy a farm or survival gear, stored drinking water, seeds, alcohol, ammunition, etc. Those are better investments.

 Getting away from big cities is probably a safe bet.
 Those will likely become hell once most people who can’t survive on their own flock to cities to beg for help from local governments.
 The food and clean water will be more scarce there than anywhere else.
 Safety will be a constant concern in and around big cities during a large-scale financial collapse.
 If you’re reading this, you probably have time to consider relocating to some small town or rural area away from big cities and metropolitan areas.
 It’s a good way to reduce your cost of living as well.
 But most people can’t afford to move or to be prepared.
 Sadly, it is expensive to protect yourself from economic slavery or an economic collapse.
 It’s designed that way.

 Cut your costs and increase your income.
 It’s obviously not as simple as that.
 But you don’t need a brand new car, and you don’t need to redo the carpets or the kitchen every year.
 Invest in a solid, reliable vehicle that can get you to your safe place in a hurry.
 If you are already in a good spot to weather the economic downturn, then invest in security and self-preservation.
 Consider water catchment, gardening, solar power, living offgrid, etc. Find cheaper hobbies like camping which helps to hone your survival skills.